24 Things to Know Before Moving to the UAE

 Summers in the UAE are infamous for their stifling temperatures.
 During the months of June, July and August temperatures can soar up to 48 degrees Celsius, making it difficult to step foot outside.
 The temperatures certainly are intimidating, but the UAE has adapted many ways to work around these temperatures.

 Source: Flickr | Sarah_Ackerman

-Every building is air conditioned, even the bus stops so that no one has to stand outside in the hot weather.
+Every building, even the bus stops, are air conditioned so that no one has to stand outside in the hot weather.
 In fact, the air conditioning is so cold that people carry sweaters around with them in the peak summer months!

 The weather during the rest of the year is so glorious that it makes up for the hot summers.
 When temperatures are a balmy 27 degrees Celsius in the middle of December, you will feel more than grateful that you’re not freezing like the rest of your friends and family back home!